-

 Alistair Howlett

 Alistair Howlett currently serves as Assistant Principal and Second Flute with the Indianapolis Symphony Orchestra.
-Prior to this, he held the position of Utility Flute with the Opera Australia Orchestra at the Sydney Opera House.
+Prior to this, he held the positions of Principal Flute with the Indianapolis Chamber Orchestra and Utility Flute with the Opera Australia Orchestra at the Sydney Opera House.

 Howlett holds a Bachelor of Music from the Sydney Conservatorium of Music and a Master’s in Performance from the Hochschule für Musik und Theater Munich, where he studied under Professor András Adorján.